 Income-related Employment and Support Allowance and Income Support will be phased out and replaced by Universal Credit.

 Find out more about how you might be affected in our guide Universal Credit explained.

-If you can’t get Maternity Pay or Maternity Allowance, you could:
+If you can’t get Maternity Pay or Maternity Allowance: